dizhar/resize-base64/README.md

 | successCallback | the callback that contains the resized image as a Base64 string |
 | errorCallback | the callback that contains the error that occurred during resizing |

 ## Restrictions

-The function can only be used in frontend code.
+* The function can only be used in frontend code.
+* Since enlarging images is not desirable due to the loss of quality, the function does not support it.
+Create a feature request for enlarging images if necessary.

 ## Installation